nsinorov/SoftUniMainPath/Programming Fundamentals C#/Lists - Exercise/List Operations/README.md

 The **possible commands** are:

-  •	Add {number} – add the given number to the end of the list

-  •	Insert {number} {index} – insert the number at the given index

-  •	Remove {index} – remove the number at the given index

-  •	Shift left {count} – first number becomes last.
-This has to be repeated the specified number of times

-  •	Shift right {count} – last number becomes first.
+  	Add {number} – add the given number to the end of the list Insert {number} {index} – insert the number at the given index Remove {index} – remove the number at the given index Shift left {count} – first number becomes last.
+This has to be repeated the specified number of time Shift right {count} – last number becomes first.
 To be repeated the specified number of times